inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/software.md

 The service layer is built around the following guiding principles:

-- **Mimick the end-user interface**: There is usually a one to one correspondence between say a button in the user interface and a method in a service.
+- **Mimick the end-user interface**: There is usually a one-to-one correspondence between, say, a button on the user interface and a method in a service.

-- **Clean control flow**: The control flow of a service method should be reasonable easy to follow,
+- **Clean control flow**: The control flow of a service method should be reasonably easy to follow.

 - **Interface independent**: The service must be independent of the interface it's being called from.
 This means among other things that a service knows nothing about the HTTP request.

 **Service**

 A service itself is the high-level entry point into the application.
-A service provides methods that usually maps directly to some sort of user interface action like pressing a button, performing a search and similar.
+A service provides methods that usually map directly to some sort of user interface action like pressing a button, performing a search and similar.

 A service often provides transactional boundaries within InvenioRDM.

-**Input**

 **Service config**

-The service config is a container for

-Responsible for:

-- Inject dependencies via a single object.
+A service configuration (usualle of the form `ServiceConfig`) injects dependencies into the service via a single object.

 **Unit of work (UoW)**

 We use a design pattern called
 [*unit of work*](https://martinfowler.com/eaaCatalog/unitOfWork.html) in order to ensure that we can group multiple state changing service methods into a single atomic operation.
-State changing service methods is essentially anything that commits a database transaction such as create/update/delete.
+State changing service methods are essentially anything that commits a database transaction such as create/update/delete.

-For instance in a single service method we must always ensure that we commit the database transaction before indexing and sending off Celery tasks.
+For instance, in a single service method we must always ensure that we commit the database transaction before indexing and sending off Celery tasks.
-Otherwise we risk the transaction commit fails and we have documents out of sync between our database and search index.
+Otherwise, we risk the transaction commit failing and having documents out of sync between our database and search index.

 When we group multiple service method calls, we have to delay the database